-French inheritance laws and taxes are radically different from those in the UK, US and other English-speaking countries, and these differences should be taken account of before purchasing a property in France with your other half, whether you are married, in a civil union or simply living together.
+French inheritance laws and taxes are radically different from those in the UK, US and other English-speaking countries, and these differences should be taken into account before purchasing a property in France with your other half, whether you are married, in a civil union or simply living together.

 Choice of Heirs

 The first and biggest difference is that according to French inheritance law, if you have children and/ or are married, you are not free to choose your heirs, or at least not for the whole of your estate.

 Your children and possibly your spouse have a legal right to the greater part of your estate, unless the kids have tried to murder you or commit some other terrible crime and you go to court to disinherit them, but this rarely happens.
 In the absence of children your parents may become heirs.

 Surviving partners in a Pacs (civil union) do not have to pay any inheritance tax, although they are not considered heirs unless specifically named in a will and do not have a legal right to inherit a part of the estate.
 The surviving partner does have the right to stay in their main abode for one year free of charge.

 In France, the legal definition of a “concubin(e)” is simply a person with whom you are in a stable relationship, and you can sign a declaration of “concubinage” which will give certain advantages such as rights to be considered as a “household” for the calculation of housing benefit.
 However for inheritance purposes, unless you are married or pacs’ed you are treated as strangers with no legal inheritance rights and subject to the 60% tax band.

 Choosing to Use the Laws of Your Country of Nationality